by Bill McBride on 3/07/2016 11:01:00 AM

 This is a key distressed market to follow since Las Vegas has seen the largest price decline of any of the Case-Shiller composite 20 cities.

-By the end of February, GLVAR reported 7,313 single-family homes listed without any sort of offer.
-That’s down 0.9 percent from January, but up 15.8 percent from one year ago.
-For condos and townhomes, the 2,425 properties listed without offers in February represented a 4.2 percent increase from January and a 9.6 percent increase from one year ago.
+By the end of February, GLVAR reported 7,328 single-family homes listed without any sort of offer.
+That’s up a mere 0.2 percent from one year ago.
+For condos and townhomes, the 2,267 properties listed without offers in February represented a 6.5 percent decrease from one year ago.